dayanacavalcante/Obesity-Estimate/README.md

 The data belongs to a study made to estimate obesity levels in individuals from Mexico, Peru and Colombia, based on their eating habits and physical condition.
 The data set contains 17 features and 2111 rows.

+Based on this study, I applied predictive methods, such as Classification and Regression, and descriptive methods, with Clustering, to better identify the groups at greatest risk.

 The data were taken from the UCI Machine Learning Repository.
 Follow the link:
 https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+#